dgapitts/vagrant-sqlalchemy/README.md

 I'm going working with a few DB engines:  postgres, sqlite, cockroachdb and mysql.

-## Vagrant scp

-As per [docs/vagrant-scp.md](docs/vagrant-scp.md) I've made some notes on setting up scp with vagrant, as the initial datasets are created in pgbench/postgres, then dumped to flat files and tweaked for the other db engines.

-The tweaking will be largely scriptted plus a few quicklu manual edits, I'm using vagrant-scp to save these datasets.

 ## General data generation and first steps with sqlite3 (initially without sqlalchemy)